 The human resources department has responsibility for administering many of the personnel functions for the City of St. George.
 We provide a broad range of services to all employees and act in an advisory capacity when needed.
 Our goal is to deal with each individual and each situation in an honest, respectful and objective manner with the ultimate outcome determined by what is in the best interest of the City of St. George and its' citizens.

-Ms. Mayfield's career in Human Resources spans over 35 years.
-In February, 2005 she joined the city as the Human Resources Director.
-Reporting directly to the City Manager, she works with three other Human Resource professionals to provide services to more than 900 full-time and part-time employees.
+Ms. Hokanson's career in Human Resources spans over 15 years.
+In August of 2015, she joined the city as the Human Resource Director.
+Reporting directly to the City Manager, she works with three other Human Resource professionals to provide services to more than 1000 full-time and part-time employees.
 The Human Resource Department is responsible for recruiting, hiring, compensation, benefit administration, payroll administration, personnel policies, employee relations, performance appraisals and supervisor/employee development.

 Forms & Resources

 Question 1.
 What benefits does the City offer its full-time employees?

 Answer The City provides full time employees with an excellent cafeteria benefits package including health, dental, vision and flex spending accounts.
 In addition, the City provides paid life insurance, AD&D, LTD, and an impressive retirement plan.
 Employees have the option of payroll deductions for Roth IRA, 401(K) & 457 plans.
 All benefits are effective on the 1st day of the month following your date of hire.
 The City also provides 12 paid holidays plus 12 paid sick days per year.

 Question 2.
 How do I apply for a position with the City?